Ski vs. Snowboard: Which Is Best for You?

 Snowboarding typically takes longer to master the basics, while skiing has a faster learning curve.

-Which one is more fun?
+Which is more fun?